 - Raw honey

 - Almond oil

 Want to spice up your moisturizer?
-Try adding a few drops of your favourite essential oil!
+Try adding a few drops of your favorite essential oil!

-Things like tea tree, lemon, grapefruit, or lavender can give a lovely smell to your favourite homemade skin care products without all the toxins!
-Not only will you be putting healthier, great smelling products on your skin, you’ll also be getting the benefits of the oil itself!
+Things like tea tree, lemon, grapefruit, or lavender can give a lovely smell to your favorite homemade skin care products without all the toxins!
+Not only will you be putting healthier, great-smelling products on your skin, but you’ll also be getting the benefits of the oil itself!

 If you’re curious to know which products we recommend, check out our review on a few great natural skincare brands!